ERP Software Development Guide: Steps, Estimates & Functionality Breakdown

 If you want to add new functionality and integrations, we will plan the scope of work and implement it.

-If you need to rewrite your solution using another framework, migrate the system to a cloud environment, or implement multi-tenancy to prepare your ERP for licensing, we will assess your system, choose a new technical approach, and implement it.
+If you need to rewrite your solution using another framework, migrate the cloud based ERP to another environment, or implement multi-tenancy to prepare your system for licensing, we will assess your system, choose a new technical approach, and implement it.

 Cooperation options we provide